-Part O of our new connections (developer) charging arrangements sets out transitional provisions that apply to developers seeking new infrastructure.
-We will apply these in the same way, whether the application is by a developer under sections 41 and 55, by a developer with its retailer under section 66A, or by a NAV under section 40A of the Act and whether the water main or sewer is constructed in order to provide a service for domestic or non-domestic purposes.
+Part O of our Developer Charging Arrangements sets out transitional provisions that apply to developers seeking new infrastructure.
+We will apply these in the same way, whether the application is by a developer under sections 41 or 98, by a developer with its retailer under section 66AA or 117B, or by a NAV under section 40A or 110 of the Act and whether the water main or sewer is constructed in order to provide a service for domestic or non-domestic purposes.
 We recognise that the period of engagement on the matter of infrastructure creation and connection, between the developer and the NAV, and between the NAV and Anglian Water, can be a long one which may fall within two or more charging rule regimes.
 The precepts set out in the above document will provide clarity.
 Those precepts are: